lenethx/amogus.ar/README.md

 Source for https://amogus.ar.
-Runs on any php webserver with rewriterules and .htaccess enabled.
-The website is frecuently updated from this repository.
+Written in vanilla HTML/CSS/JS with a couple libraries from CDNs.
+Runs on apache2 with rewriterules and .htaccess enabled.
+The website is updated from this repository.
-Licenced under MIT
+Licenced under MIT.